sigg3/shutdown_readynas/README.md

 # shutdown_readynas
-Small utility to shutdown a Netgear ReadyNAS using browser automation
+Small utility to shutdown a Netgear ReadyNAS using browser automation.
+This is rather overkill, but works over HTTPS yay!

 Usage: ./shutdown_readynas <IP> <PASSWORD>